m-rayan-hassan/CognivioAI/README.md

 It includes powerful learning features such as **Voice Chat**, **Voice Overview**, **Podcast Overview**, **Video Overview**, AI summaries, flashcards, quizzes, contextual chat, progress tracking, and subscription management for a complete SaaS learning workflow.

+This root repository uses **Git submodules** for the frontend and backend, so the `frontend` and `server` folders must be initialized after cloning.

 ---

 ## Table of Contents